Pastoral Care in the Pre-Prep

 Oakwood prides itself on knowing every child and family in the school, with small classes and attentive key people and teachers.
 Staff consistently promote courteous, kind and thoughtful behaviour, with particular emphasis placed upon encouragement, positive reinforcement and rewards when appropriate.

-Children receive stickers in recognition of good work, positive behaviour, and acts of kindness or helpfulness to others.
-In addition, pupils who consistently try their best in a particular area of school life are awarded a Star Badge for the week.
+Pupils who consistently try their best in a particular area of school life are awarded a Star Badge for the week.
 These children’s achievements are recognised at their celebration ‘Star Badge Assembly’ and they are invited to take a bow at the weekly whole school assembly.

 From Little Oaks onwards, all children belong to one of our four houses or ‘teams'.
 The house system encourages teamwork among groups of pupils enabling a healthy level of competition.
 Our pupils are always keen to earn house points, and a positive ethos of joining in and trying hard is fostered.
 House events including pupils from Nursery to Year 6 are always some of the best days each term at Oakwood and involve sport, drama, music, national and school celebrations.